siqueirahenrique/siqueirahenrique/README.md

 -
 -  👋 Hi, I’m @siqueirahenrique
-- 👀 I’m interested in ...
+- 👀 I’m interested in games
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning many new things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on I want to collaborate with other people
-- 📫 How to reach me ...

 <!---
 siqueirahenrique/siqueirahenrique is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.